-- (1) Three copies of the Master's thesis must be submitted to the examinations board before the established deadline; the submission date must be recorded.
-The thesis must contain a summary.
-If the Master's thesis has been written in German, an English summary must be provided. - (2) When submitting a Master's thesis, candidates must certify in writing that they are the authors of their work and have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor, who are appointed by the examinations board.
+- (1) Three hard copies of the Master's thesis and one digital version (e.g. a PDF file) provided on a data storage device must be submitted to the examinations board prior to the established deadline; the submission date must be recorded.
+The thesis must contain brief summary (not exceeding two pages). - (2) When submitting a Master's thesis, candidates must certify in writing that they are the authors of their work and have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor, who are appointed by the examinations board.
 One of the examiners must be the supervisor of the thesis.
 The candidate is permitted to make a proposal; however, this does not constitute entitlement to be examined by a particular examiner.
 The assessment period should not exceed six weeks. - (4) The grade is calculated as the mean of both assessments; § 11, paragraph 2 applies accordingly.
 If the two assessments differ by more than one grade, the examinations board will determine the grade for the Master's examination after consulting both examiners.
-In such cases, a third examiner may be consulted. - (5) 25 ECTS credits are awarded for the Master's thesis.
+In such cases, a third examiner may be consulted. - (5) 30 ECTS credits are awarded for the Master's thesis.